 Click here to meet our operations team and learn more about what we’ve got cooking!
 And, watch this short video below.

-Our year-long Training/Mentorship Program through New Ed.
-Consulting launched at La Escuela de Chicamen just down the road from Panaderia Apoyo!
-Each teacher is paired with a sponsor and a Guatemalan school teacher who acts as a mentor.
-Ali New leads professional developments on educational advancements and behavior management, and when the teacher has an in person meeting with their mentor, they will receive an item off of their classroom supplies wish list.
+Our year-long Training/Mentorship Program launches in 2020 at La Escuela de Chicamen just down the road from Panaderia Apoyo and at the Eduction for the Children Foundation’s School of Hope!
+Each teacher is paired with a sponsor and a local school teacher who acts as a mentor throughout the year.
+Ali New will lead 1-1 professional developments, and when the teacher has an in person meeting with their mentor, they will receive an item off of their sponsors-funded classroom supplies wish list.
 We are so excited to see the growth of these teachers, and subsequently, their students.